Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Maximal matching in rounds

 \section{Maximal matching in $O(\log n)$ \MPC rounds}

 In this section we present a deterministic fully scalable $O(\log n)$-rounds \MPC algorithm for the maximal matching problem.
-Later, in Section \ref{sec:logD-rounds}, we will extend this algorithm to obtain a round complexity $O(\log \Delta+\log\log n)$, which improves the bound from this section for $\Delta = n^{o(1)}$.
+Later, in Section \ref{sec:logD-rounds}, we will extend this algorithm to obtain a round complexity $O(\log \Delta+\log\log n)$, as promised in Theorem \ref{thm:MM-MIS-Delta}; this improves the bound from this section for $\Delta = n^{o(1)}$.

 \begin{theorem} For any constant $\eps>0$, maximal matching can be found deterministically in the \MPC model in $O(\log n)$ rounds, using $O(n^{\eps})$ space per machine and $O(m+n^{1+\eps})$ total space. \end{theorem}